anerv/cycling_data_quality/anvy_comments.md

 * added readme technical requirements: should we also add that we recommend VS code?
 * added readme step of downloading repo: description?
 * added in load_data: edge id description. enough?
-* add somewhere that we assume meters everywhere?
-* 03a ndd: which version?
 * simplify simplification plot in 03a?
 * rcParam settings for fontsize ok? maybe outsource to michael? (need to edit make_bar_subplots function!) https://matplotlib.org/3.1.1/tutorials/introductory/customizing.html#temporary-styling
 * missing intersection nodes for 2b?
-* feature request (FR): global network metrics - should this also exist in terms of length?
-* Global average network densities plot: dangling vs. nondangling densities

 **TODO - AFTER MONDAY**
 * EPB paper